Welcome to Chinese Film Classics!

 - Early Chinese animation: Cartoons and animated features

-- How-tos from early Chinese cinema: Iconic scenarios, problems, and their resolution, as presented in cinema
+- How-tos from early Chinese cinema: Iconic scenarios, problems, and their resolution

 - Gags and special effects in early Chinese cinema: Comedy, pratfalls, stunts, and camera tricks

 More to come!

 New films, film clips, and other material are being added to the website continually.
 For updates, subscribe to the Modern Chinese Cultural Studies YouTube channel, which hosts the Chinese Film Classics playlist.
-Please direct any inquiries to the project leader, Dr. Christopher Rea, Professor of Asian Studies at the University of British Columbia.
+Please direct inquiries to the project leader, Dr. Christopher Rea, Professor of Asian Studies at the University of British Columbia.

 Read more here about the people and organizations who have contributed to this project.